wagnerhsu/project-sql-server-samples/samples/manage/azure-hybrid-benefit/README.md

 > - For IaaS workloads, such as SQL Server in Virtual Machines or SSIS integration runtimes, each vCPU is counted as one vCore.
 > - For PaaS workloads, each vCore of Business Critical service tier is counted as one Enterprise vCore and each vCore of General Purpose service tier is counted as one Standard vCore.
 > - In the DTU-based purchasing model, the SQL license cost is built into the individual SKU prices.
 These resources are not eligible for Azure Hybrid Benefit or HADR benefit, and therefore are not in scope of the tool.

+# Required permissions

-> - You must be at least a *Reader* of each subscription you scan.
+You must be at least a *Reader* of each subscription you scan.
+If you report unregistered vCores, you must have the `Microsoft.Compute/virtualMachines/runCommand/action` permission.
+The [Virtual Machine Contributor](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#virtual-machine-contributor) role and higher levels have this permission.
+If you don't have this permission, the tool will shows zero value for unregistered cores.
-> - To report unregistered vCores, you must be a subscription *Contributor* or *Owner*, otherwise this column will show a zero value.
-Selecting this option will substantially increase the execution time, especially for the   subscriptions with large numbers of virtual machines.
-> - The values AHB ECs and PAYG ECs are reserved for the future use and should be ignored

 # Launching the script